Olga1305/collector-app-backend-m3/README.md

 **Homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup

-**Sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
+**Sign up** - As a user I want to sign up on the webpage so that I can see my profile, my collection and my wishlist

 **Login** - As a user I want to be able to log in on the webpage so that I can get back to my account